-Where park areas are dedicated to the Municipality as part of the development, the Developer shall grade and seed the parklands so that they are suitable for recreational use.
+Where park areas are dedicated to the Municipality as part of the development, the Developer shall be graded with a minimum of 200 mm or maximum 450 mm of topsoil and seed the parklands so that they are suitable for recreational use.
 Grading shall be to a minimum slope of 2% and appropriate drainage swales and outlets shall be provided to the municipal sewer system or to an appropriate outlet.
 The requirement for fencing or further landscaping of a park area will be reviewed with the Developer at the time of Draft Plan submission along with the location and geometry of a proposed park.
 Stormwater management facilities and environmentally sensitive areas are not to be considered appropriate for parkland dedication.